DanialArab/SQL/README.md

         return conn

-## 3. Creating a database in the MySQL server based on the SQL Schema of the Leetcode question
+## 3. Creating a database in the MySQL server and populating it with the data based on the SQL Schema of the Leetcode question

 In terms of Leetcode database questions, the database first need to be regenerated.
 The function **database_creator** is executed to create a database and then the function **insert_data_to_table** is executed to populate the created database with the data provided by the SQL Schema, found in the Leetcode.com for each SQL questions: